If your question is not answered below, please contact email@example.com

 We believe that all students can learn if given the opportunity to thrive in an environment of support.
 We want all students in Duncanville ISD to have the opportunity to attend the STEAM school.

-10. If student selection is based completely on lottery, not grades or test scores how will you ensure rigor and learning opportunities that differ from any other classroom that struggles to bring along students whose grades and test scores are poor?
+10. If student selection is based completely on a lottery, not grades or test scores how will you ensure rigor and learning opportunities that differ from any other classroom that struggles to bring along students whose grades and test scores are poor?

 We will ensure rigor through differentiating and integrating lessons for each student in the class.